-LVVWD manages and finances these risks through a combination of purchasing commercial insurance and self-assumption of some risk.
-In 2003, the District implemented a self-insurance program for its automobile and general liability exposure.
-The District assumes the first \$1 million for any one claim and purchases \$20 million of excess liability insurance.
-Employee fidelity insurance in the amount of \$3 million and other miscellaneous coverage are also purchased.
-For the fiscal year ended June 30, 2021, the District had no significant reductions in insurance coverage from the prior fiscal year.
+LVVWD CI, Inc. (LVVWD CI) was established as of January 1, 2022 to act as a captive insurance company for LVVWD.
+LVVWD self-insures the first \$1.0 million for automobile and general liability exposure through the captive for any one claim and purchases \$20.0 million of excess liability insurance.
+Employee fidelity insurance in the amount of \$3.0 million and other miscellaneous coverage are also purchased.
+For the fiscal year ended June 30, 2022, the District had no significant reductions in insurance coverage from the prior fiscal year.

 The District also self-insures its fleet of vehicles for any damage.
 The District purchases property insurance covering its buildings, contents and equipment from the commercial insurance market.
 The blanket limit of liability under the property insurance program is \$500 million with a deductible of \$1 million for all locations except earthquake and flood which has a limit of \$100 million and \$50 million, and deductibles of \$1 million and \$0.1 million respectively.
-This program also provides terrorism insurance for all locations with a blanket limit of \$250 million for all terrorist acts with a deductible of \$10,000.
+This program also provides terrorism insurance for all locations with a blanket limit of \$250.0 million for all terrorist acts with a deductible of \$10,000.
+The District also purchases a variety of additional smaller insurance policies to meet operational needs and risk thresholds.